ivaquero/homebrew-linux/README.md

 A [Homebrew](https://github.com/Homebrew/brew) 🍺 Repo to Install GUI Applications on Linux

-Just a fork of [athrunsun/linuxbinary](https://github.com/athrunsun/homebrew-linuxbinary/)
+A fork of [athrunsun/linuxbinary](https://github.com/athrunsun/homebrew-linuxbinary/) with latest updates.

 Created for testing.